January 6th is National Chopsticks Day, a reason to enjoy an Asian meal or two. We’re making homemade dumplings with this easy video recipe.

 Imagine eating without a fork.
-Yet, it was ridiculed and rejected by the British, French and Italians (photo © Allen Bros).
+Yet, it was ridiculed and rejected by the British, French, and Italians (photo © Allen Bros).

 THE HISTORY OF SPOONS

 Spoons are the oldest eating utensils, in use since Paleolithic times.
 These prehistoric peoples—the first modern humans—probably used shells or chips of wood as eating and serving utensils.
 In fact, both the Greek and Latin words for spoon are derived from cochlea, a spiral-shaped snail shell (that also gives its name to the spiral-shaped cavity in the inner ear), suggesting that shells were commonly used as spoons in Southern Europe.
-The Anglo-Saxon word spon, predecessor of spoon, refers to a chip or splinter of wood.
+The Anglo-Saxon word spon, the predecessor of the spoon, refers to a chip or splinter of wood.

 Knives have been used as weapons, tools, and eating utensils since prehistoric times.
 Only fairly recently were they adapted for table use.

-In the Middle Ages in Europe, hosts did not provide cutlery for their guests; most people carried their own knives in sheaths attached to their belts.
+In the Middle Ages in Europe, hosts did not provide cutlery for their guests; most people carried their knives in sheaths attached to their belts.
 These knives were narrow and their sharply pointed ends were used to spear food and then raise it to the mouth.

 The multi-purpose nature of the knife—weapon and eating utensil—always posed a threat of danger at the dinner table.
 Once forks began to gain popular acceptance, there was no longer any need for a pointed tip at the end of a dinner knife.
-In 1669, King Louis XIV of France decreed all pointed knives on the street or the dinner table illegal, and he had all knife points ground down to reduce violence.
+In 1669, King Louis XIV of France decreed all pointed knives on the street or at the dinner table illegal, and he had all knife points ground down to reduce violence.
 That’s why today we have blunt-tipped “table knives” and separate “steak knives.”

-At the beginning of the 18th century, very few forks were being imported to America.
+At the beginning of the 18th century, very few forks were imported to America.
 However, knives were imported and their tips became progressively blunter.
 Because Americans had very few forks and no longer had sharp-tipped knives, they had to use spoons in lieu of forks.
 They would use the spoon to steady food as they cut and then switch the spoon to the opposite hand in order to scoop up food to eat.